adamdsmith/geobird/README.md

 We classified seasons as follows: spring (Mar - May), summer (Jun - Aug), fall (Sep - Nov), and winter (Dec - Feb).
 This classification corresponds roughly to the seasonal bird checklists present in many NWR brochures (which may have had a small part in the decision to use this classification).

 Abundance designations are classified based on the proportion of complete checklists on which a given species occurs.
 The `min_lists` argument allows the user to determine the number of checklists necessary to even attempt such a designation.
 The default is 10 complete checklists, although a larger minimum (e.g., 50 or 100) is probably a more reasonable choice for generating an estimate of species relative abundance.
-Abundance classifications (% of complete checklists) are: Abundant (&gt; 50%), Common (30 - 50%), Uncommon (20 - 30%\], Occasional (10 - 20%\], and Rare (&lt; 10%).
+Abundance classifications (% of complete checklists) are: Abundant (&gt;= 20%), Common \[5 - 20%), Uncommon \[2.5 - 5%), Occasional \[1 - 2.5%), and Rare (&lt; 1%).

 Continuing our Piedmont NWR example, the output of the `make_checklists` function is an Excel spreadsheet containing four sheets: (1) seasonal abundance codes for those season with enough complete checklists, (2) seasonal occurrence information giving the total number of checklists (complete and incomplete) reporting a given species, (3) a finalized checklist within the actual refuge boundary (if the actual boundary was requested) and (4) a summary of the eBird effort at each requested buffer distance (seasonal totals of complete and all eBird checklists).